Skip to content

 According to Dormi’s Google Play listing, the app has been trusted by parents for over 12 years.
 It has noise detection that triggers audio streaming automatically.
 When your baby is quiet, the app uses almost no data.
 When it detects sound above your set threshold, it starts streaming audio and video instantly.

-We tested Dormi on two Galaxy A54 phones.
-The noise detection threshold is adjustable across five sensitivity levels.
-On the default setting, it caught every cry but ignored the white noise machine running in the background.
+Dormi’s noise detection threshold is adjustable across five sensitivity levels.
+On the default setting, it catches crying while ignoring steady background sounds like a white noise machine.

-Battery usage was about 15% per 8-hour overnight session while plugged in.
+Because it only streams when sound crosses the threshold, Dormi sips battery and data over an overnight session.
 The paid subscription unlocks unlimited monitoring hours and adds a lullaby player and activity log, but the free tier is generous enough for most parents to evaluate whether a phone-based baby monitor fits their routine.

 #How to Set Up Your Old Phone as a Baby Monitor

 Setting up takes about 5 minutes.
-Here’s the process we followed:
+Here’s the process:

 1. Pick your baby station phone.
 Any phone with a working camera and Wi-Fi will do.
-We used an iPhone 12 mini and a Galaxy S21 in our tests.
-Older phones like the iPhone 8 or Galaxy S10 work too.
+Models like the iPhone 12 mini and Galaxy S21 are ideal, and older phones like the iPhone 8 or Galaxy S10 work too.

 2. Install the same app on both devices.
-We recommend Cloud Baby Monitor or Bibino.
+Cloud Baby Monitor or Bibino are the top choices.

 3. Connect both phones to the same Wi-Fi network.
 Check that your Wi-Fi signal reaches the nursery.

 4. Position the baby station.
 Place the phone where it has a clear view of the crib, plugged into a charger and out of reach.
-A $8 phone stand from Amazon works perfectly for this, and we’ve used ours for three months straight without adjustments.
+An inexpensive phone stand from Amazon works perfectly for this and holds the angle for months without adjustment.

 5. Adjust settings.
 Lower screen brightness to minimum and enable noise alerts.